Arrghus8/ClownCar/README.md

     - In Arudino IDE; goto "Sketch" -> "Include Library" -> "Add .ZIP Library"

 **To put the Nano ESP32 into programming mode** you must double-click the button on top right after connecting the usb-c cable.
+You will see the green led strobe if successful.
 TLDR is: Because ClownCar takes over the usb port, this resets that.

 ## General Setup